harid001/simplex/readme.md

 # Simplex
 #### the simple messenger
 "Winner" of the $40 Usage Of API Award.
-Woohoo
+Woohoo.
+YEAH!

 ##### Collaborators
 * Rahul Bhatt